-The FDA’s policy on GM foods is that they are “substantially equivalent” to conventionally produced foods.
-“Substantial equivalence” is a concept stressing that an assessment of a novel food, in particular a GM food, should demonstrate that the food is as safe as its traditional counterpart.
-The FDA does not have a mandatory process for assessing the safety of GM foods.
+The FDA’s policy on genetically modified foods is that they are “substantially equivalent” to conventionally produced foods.
+“Substantial equivalence” is a concept stressing that an assessment of a novel food, in particular a genetically modified food, should demonstrate that the food is as safe as its traditional counterpart.
+The FDA does not have a mandatory process for assessing the safety of genetically modified foods.
 Rather it relies on the biotech companies themselves to voluntarily test their products, which they do.
-While specific safety testing criteria aren’t spelled out, the companies must affirm that each new GM food they want to market is “not materially different in any respect relevant to food safety.”
+While specific safety testing criteria aren’t spelled out, the companies must affirm that each new genetically modified food they want to market is “not materially different in any respect relevant to food safety.”
 If it is, the FDA can stop it from going to market and the companies can be held liable for any harm to consumers.

 The FDA has not found that foods from GMOs “present different or greater safety concerns than their conventional counterparts.
 Nor has FDA found that, as a class, they differ materially in nutritional value, organoleptic properties (such as taste, odor, appearance or feel), or functional characteristics.”
 Because of this, no GMO labeling is required in the U.S.